MegaGlest/megaglest-data/glest_game/docs/readme.txt

-s => move camera down (only in free camera more) a => rotate camera left (only in free camera more) d => rotate camera right (only in free camera more) space => center camera on selection up arrow or mouse on top => move camera forward down arrow or mouse on bottom => move camera backward left arrow or mouse on left => move camera left
+s => move camera down (only in free camera more) a => rotate camera left (only in free camera more) d => rotate camera right (only in free camera more) g => center camera on selection space => reset camera to default position up arrow or mouse on top => move camera forward down arrow or mouse on bottom => move camera backward left arrow or mouse on left => move camera left